jhoneill/6Print/C#/mdHelp/Out-Printer.md

 ```

 ### -Path
 Path of text file to be printed.
-Text read from a file is not be wrapped, to wrap text pipe the file into Out-Printer.

 ```yaml
 Type: String